Uzair62/ChessGame-BUKC/README.md

 # ChessGame-BUKC
 CHESS GAME

-A Chess Game made In Java, and educational Project Depends on:
+A Chess Game made In Java, an educational Project Depends on:
 OOP Paradigm:
 Inheritance
 Ploymorphism